bevsxyz/parallel-woamm/proposal/woa_proposal.md

  \caption{Pseudo-code of the GPU WOAmM algorithm.}
 \end{algorithm}

 Random numbers are a bit troublesome.
-We will use the cuda library for random number and use separate seed for each block.
+We will use the Cuda library for random numbers and use a global seed with offsets for each thread.

-When random individuals are required we will resort to picking random element from an array of indices with elemination to avoid repeatation.
+When random individuals are required, we will generate a random number equal to the index size of the subpopulation to  be sampled with corrections.

 ### Optimizations